 The best way to find any information on a domain would be to enter it into the search bar and then press “Search.”
 But once you do so, you will immediately be presented with all of the data we have on the particular domain.
 This may be overwhelming to you at first.
 This is a vast amount of information to take in all at once.
-The best way to understand this information is to break it down piece by piece and analyze each section.
+The best way to understand and engage with competitor website analysis is to break it down piece by piece and analyze each section.
 (To view images, please click to enlarge.)

 When looking strictly from an organic standpoint, this is the report you will want to see.
 In this case, we can see that Facebook has 740 million visits in traffic, specifically from Organic Search.
 Now when looking at this number, please keep in mind that this is an average monthly number, based on the keywords we have found for this domain.
 If you are not familiar with how we get our data, please review this blog post.

 With this in mind, we can determine based on the 12.9 million keywords (listed for keywords) we have Facebook ranking within the Top 20 results for, they receive 740 million visitors on average per month.

 The SEMrush Rank for Facebook is listed at 2.
 This is a custom metric SEMrush uses to rank domains.
 For more information on how SEMrush Rank is determined, please see our FAQ page.

 The last section of this box would be the Traffic Cost.
 This number refers to if you wanted to bid in Paid Search on the keywords this domain is ranking for in organic search, on average per month you would need to spend $381 million dollars.

 What this is saying in this example is if we wanted to rank for these 12.9 million keywords in AdWords, on average per month we would need to spend $381 million.